awsdocs/aws-single-sign-on-user-guide/doc_source/sso-info-in-cloudtrail.md

 To be notified of log file delivery, configure CloudTrail to publish Amazon SNS notifications when new log files are delivered\.
 For more information, see [Configuring Amazon SNS notifications for CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html)\.

-You can also aggregate AWS SSO log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.
+You can also aggregate IAM Identity Center log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.
 For more information, see [Receiving CloudTrail log files from multiple Regions](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/receive-cloudtrail-log-files-from-multiple-regions.html) and [Receiving CloudTrail log files from multiple accounts](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-receive-logs-from-multiple-accounts.html)\.